Learn three keys to a successful transition away from contact napping or bedsharing to crib sleep!

 This transition can feel so intimidating and overwhelming.

 Our babies are designed to want to be close to their caregivers.
-This is a biological norm, and it is how they are designed to attach to their caregivers.
-However, it is also crucial that we gently support our children through the change and towards independent sleep if we feel ready and essential to the entire family’s well-being.
-There is absolutely nothing wrong with bedsharing or contact napping if you love it.
+This is a biological norm; it is how they are designed to attach to their caregivers.
+However, it is also crucial that we gently support our children through the change and towards independent sleep if we feel ready and essential to the entire family's well-being.
+If you love it, There is nothing wrong with bedsharing or contact napping.
 I encourage you to examine your “why’s” motivating this change.
-It is important you feel confident and secure in making these changes – if you are uncertain, or only doing so because of societal pressure, you may not feel comfortable setting the loving limits and boundaries necessary for the change, and your child will feel your uncertainty.
+It is essential you feel confident and secure in making these changes – if you are uncertain or only doing so because of societal pressure, you may not feel comfortable setting the loving limits and boundaries necessary for the change, and your child will feel your uncertainty.

 If it is working for you, there is no rush.
 You can make the change at any time, there is no magical window of a baby's life that is the easiest time for the transition, and it doesn't get more challenging as your little one gets older.
 100% of children who bedshared with their parents through babyhood and even to the preschool years will eventually sleep independently, even if they are left to initiate the transition at their own pace.
 However, if it is no longer working for you and you need to change, you're in the right place!

-We are going to cover some basic tips and strategies to start the transition to independent sleep for your little one.
-If you are looking for additional guidance and a more comprehensive overview, Independent Sleep Through Connection is designed with everything from sleep foundations to setting up a safe sleep space, down to tangible timelines and strategies to transition your little one.
+We will cover some basic tips and strategies to start the transition to independent sleep for your little one.
+If you are looking for additional guidance and a more comprehensive overview, The Independent Sleep Guide is designed with everything from sleep foundations to setting up a safe sleep space, down to tangible timelines and strategies to transition your little one.

 Alright, let’s get into it!

 So let’s start with where your baby sleeps.
 If your little one has always bed-shared with you and is transiting to their own space, either in your room or in their own room, a floor bed can be one of the most amazing tools.
-This is especially true if your little one is older than 9 or so months, as a transition to the crib can be a bit trickier.
-Floor beds allow for the flexibility of being able to soothe them to sleep, roll out, and bedshare on tougher nights or more wakeful nights.
+This is especially true if your little one is older than 9 or so months, as transitioning to the crib can be a bit trickier.
+Floor beds allow for the flexibility of soothing them to sleep, roll out, and bedshare on more challenging or wakeful nights.
 It is also a setup that they will be more familiar with, whereas a crib can feel a bit more restrictive and foreign.

 Step number 1 is to make sure your child is familiar with their sleep space

-Add a layer into your bedtime routine where your baby spends some time in the space before sleep, such as before bath time while you sing songs or read books together.
-It is vital to get your little one used to the space during their nighttime routine.
-During this process, you’re working on getting babies comfortable with their own space during the transition into sleep.
+Add a layer into your bedtime routine where your baby spends some time in the space before sleep, such as before bath time, while you sing songs or read books together.
+Getting your little one used to the space during their nighttime routine is vital.
+During this process, you're working on getting babies comfortable with their own space during the transition into sleep.

-Independent Sleep Through Connection covers more information, resources and tips to support you through this transition, as well as solutions to challenges you may run into along the way.
+The Independent Sleep Guide covers more information, resources and tips to support you through this transition and solutions to challenges you may run into along the way.